severhussein/sysc3303/README.txt

 The required Java version is 1.8.
 This project should run on Java 1.7 as well, but it is not recommended as the verification are done on Java 1.8 only.
 If a disk full error (error code 3) is encountered during a file transfer, the uncompleted file will be removed to reduce the chance of affecting regular operation of the system.
+Timeouts on receiving acknowledges are 5 seconds.
+If an acknowledge is not received, then the corresponding data block will be resent upto 5 times.
+After 5 retries, the request will timeout and the connection will close.
+The client must request a new connection.

 The error simulator can be deployed on the same machine as client, or server.
 It can also be deployed on a separate machine.
 However we suggest deploying the error simulator on the same machine as the client.
 This server implementation supports overwriting existing files, so no error 6 will ever be expected.